Here you can edit the background of the section

 WHY MICROPLASTICS?

-Microplastics are pieces of plastic less than 5 mm in size (the size of a pencil eraser) that have been found in all of Earth’s environments, including our food, water, air and even our bodies.
-Cleaning up plastic pollution is important, but we must also prevent it from entering the environment in the first place.
+Microplastics are pieces of plastic less than 5 mm in size (the size of a pencil eraser) that have been found in all of Earth’s environments and affect human and environmental health.
+To stop plastic pollution at the source, decision makers need more data.
+With the Microplastics Educational Toolkit, students can become community scientists who help to contribute this data while identifying local solutions.

 Saturna Tool